Rule Bundles

 When creating a Rule Bundle, follow these steps to ensure all required items and options are addressed before being allowed to save the bundle.

-Once defined, you can attach the rule bundle to Sysdig Vulnerability Management Policies
+To attach a rule bundle to Sysdig Vulnerability Management Policies:

 For available rules and configuration checks, see Vulnerability, Image Configuration and Image Content Rules.